FrederikTobner/slang/benches/README.md

 # Performance Testing Suite for Slang Compiler

-This directory contains a streamlined performance testing suite for the Slang compiler using [Criterion.rs](https://github.com/bheisler/criterion.rs) for comprehensive benchmarking and performance analysis.
+This directory contains a streamlined performance testing suite for the Slang compiler using [Divan](https://github.com/nvzqz/divan) for comprehensive benchmarking and performance analysis.

-## Overview

-The performance testing suite provides:

-- **Direct Criterion Integration**: Uses Criterion's built-in statistical analysis and reporting
-- **Compilation Pipeline Testing**: Direct usage of `CompilationPipeline` and `compilation_pipeline` APIs
-- **Comprehensive Coverage**: All major compiler stages from lexing to execution
-- **Clean Architecture**: Minimal abstractions, maximum clarity
-- **Professional Reports**: HTML reports with graphs and statistical analysis

 ## Architecture